Latest posts by Mark Spera (see all)

-With GrowthBar, you can quickly see the DA of every site on page 1 of the Google SERP and it displays a simple score at the top of every Google search that makes it clear how competitive a keyword is.
-This score is based on the domain authorities of the results on the first several pages of the Google SERP.
+GrowthBar analyzes the domain authority of the sites that rank highly for Google search queries and displays a simple blended score at the top of every Google search that makes it clear how competitive a keyword is.

 Simple, right?
 SEO isn’t rocket science.
-Just figure out how competitive a term is, either by eyeballing it or installing GrowthBar now!
+Just figure out how competitive a term is, either by eyeballing it or installing GrowthBar.